 This is a given, right?
 You do not need to read a blog to know that you should always provide excellent service to your buyers.
 I am sure you are already delivering accurate descriptions, timely responses to questions and offers, offering lightning-fast shipping, always being polite and professional (and never petty).
 Good, keep it up.

-eBay is much more business-like than some of the other reselling platforms which more closely resemble social media accounts. eBay provides the largest global e-commerce platform, the most exposure and visibility, and the largest array of business tools and resources, and an advanced customer service and seller protection team.
-With eBay power, comes seller responsibility.
-To be frank, eBay does not tolerate some of the “bad behaviors” which one might get away with elsewhere.
+eBay is much more business-like than some of the other reselling platforms which more closely resemble social media accounts. eBay provides the largest global e-commerce platform, the most exposure and visibility, the largest array of business tools and resources, and an advanced customer service and seller protection team.
+With eBay's power, comes seller responsibility.
+To be frank, eBay does not tolerate some of the “bad behaviors” that one might get away with elsewhere.

-Reseller Tip: If you are cross-listing your inventory, remove your item from eBay immediately after it sells somewhere else, as cancelling an eBay sale is harmful for your eBay account.
-I use Vendoo, which removes my item from all other platforms when I mark it as sold!
+💡 Tip: If you are cross-listing your inventory, remove your item from eBay immediately after it sells somewhere else, as canceling an eBay sale is harmful to your eBay account.
+I use Vendoo, which has sale detection and automatic delisting so I never have to worry about this!

 5. Select Your Account Type & Subscription

 Once you are a bit more comfortable with eBay, consider upgrading your subscription!
 There are many types of accounts and subscription tiers on eBay that offer various benefits to you as a reseller, including avoiding insertion fees, promoting items, shipping supplies and discounts, and other business tools and benefits. eBay store subscriptions range from “Starter” which is an entry-level option for “occasional sellers’ to “Enterprise” for professionals with large catalogs and a high volume.
 There are additional options for everywhere in between, which are illustrated in detail here.